2snufkin/notes/GitHub/Local.md

 ### Saving Committed Files to the Disk

 You can create a compressed archive of committed files for a specific commit using the following command:
+`git archive --format=zip --output=commit-files.zip commit-hash`
+This command will create a zip file named `commit-files.zip` in your current directory, containing all the files as they existed at the specified commit (`commit-hash`).
+Note that this command archives all the files in the commit, not just the files that were changed in the commit.

 ## Stash